ibm-cloud-docs/Cloudant/tutorials/create_database.md

     ```
     {: codeblock}

-2. Send the request to the service instance and display the results.
+2. Send the request to the service instance and show the results.

     ```python
     response = client.r_session.get(end_point, params=params)